MikeMasiello/Network-File-Shares-and-Permissions/README.md

-<h2>Network File Shares and Permissions
+<h2>Network File Shares and Permissions</h2>

+In this walkthrough we will explore sharing resources out over the network, creating file shares to allow read, write, or deny access to individual users and groups.

 <h2>Environments and Technologies Used</h2>